Linguistics is a subject which came to the fore only in the 1960s. It is founded on a fallacy.

 13 How Many Possible Trade Names Are There?

 The Linguistics Delusion is published by Equinox, of Sheffield and Connecticut.
-Copies are available via relevant British or American Amazon pages.
+Paper copies are available via relevant British or American Amazon pages; for the e-book see the link below.

 ISBN 978-1-78179-577-4 (hardback)